NICTA/t3as-redact/README.md

 - `File > Close` then drag a new PDF file; or
 - `File > Open`.

-TODO:
-- support separate markup and review processes prior to actual redaction (maybe related to next item)
-- interoperate with Adobe tools by using standard metadata for redactions
+## Web Services

+The [Swagger](http://swagger.io/) UI available at http://redact.t3as.org/swagger-ui:
+- documents the web services; and
+- provides a user interface allowing each web service to be called without programming.

+Details from the following section are also pertinent to the web services.

 ## Implementation

-Data structure for the result of named entity recognition:
+The data structure for the result of named entity recognition is:

     case class Mention(start: Int, end: Int, text: String) case class NamedEntity(representative: Mention, ner: String, coRefs: List[Mention])